felipehaack/jReaderReport/README.md

 ##Introducting

 How you know, there's a lot of projects that allow you show a newspaper, magazine or comic book edition for tablets, smartphones and desktop.
 Moreover, with effects to go to the next/previous page and features like video, sounds, animations within of the edition.
-Say this, I'm developing an API for you report critical information to the your Google Analytics.
+Say this, I'm developing an API for you report critical information to the Google Analytics.

 ##What Can It Report?
 First, I'll explain to you what's a title, issue, page and interactivity.